testcontainers/testcontainers-java/docs/features/files.md

 ## File mapping

 !!! warning
-    This feature is not supported for all Docker environments.
+    This feature is not supported for all Docker environments (e.g., when using the _Docker Wormhole Pattern_ through Docker socket mounting).
 Consider using the `copy` APIs instead.

 It is possible to map a file or directory from your FileSystem into the container as a volume using `withFileSystemBind`:
 ```java